 In this section we briefly describe the general architecture of our QA system Joost.
 Details about its components will be given in the next section.
 The architecture of our system is depicted in figure 1.

-Apart from the three classical components question analysis, passage retrieval and answer extraction, the system also contains a component called QATAR, which is based on the technique of extracting answers off-line.
-All components in our system rely heavily on syntactic analysis, which is provided by Alpino (Bouma et al., 2001; van Noord, 2006), a wide-coverage dependency parser for Dutch.
-Alpino is used to parse questions as well as the full document collection from which answers need to be extracted.
-A brief overview of the components of our QA system follows below.
+Besides the three classical components question analysis, passage retrieval and answer extraction, the system also contains a component called Qatar, which is based on the technique of extracting answers off-line.
+All components in our system rely heavily on syntactic analysis, which is provided by Alpino, a wide-coverage dependency parser for Dutch.
+Alpino is used to parse both, questions and documents in which we expect to find answers.
+Here is a brief overview of the components in our QA system :

 The first processing stage is question analysis.
 The input to this component is a natural language question in Dutch, which is parsed by Alpino.
-The goal of question analysis is to determine the question type and to identify keywords in the question.
+The task of question analysis is to determine the question type and to identify keywords in the question.

-Depending on the question type the next stage is either passage retrieval or table look-up (using QATAR).
-If the question type matches one of the table categories, it will be answered by QATAR.
-Tables are created off-line for relations that frequently occur in fixed patterns.
-We store these relations as potential answers together with the IDs of the paragraphs in which they were found.
-During the question answering process the question type determines which table is selected (if any).
+Depending on the question type the next stage is either passage retrieval or table look-up (using Qatar).
+If the question type matches one of the table categories it will be answered by Qatar.
+Tables are created off-line for facts that frequently occur in fixed patterns.
+We store these facts as potential answers together with the IDs of the paragraphs in which they were found.
+During the question answering process the question type determines which table is selected (if any) and the keywords help to find and rank the paragraphs which most likely contain the correct answer.

 Figure 1.
-System architecture of Joost
+System architecture of Joost.

-For all questions that cannot be answered by QATAR (either because the type of the question is inappropriate, or because there is no answer available in the relevant table), we follow the other path through the QA-system to the passage retrieval component.
-Our previous experiments showed that a segmentation of the corpus into paragraphs is most efficient for information retrieval (IR) performance in QA.
+For all questions that cannot be answered by Qatar, we follow the other path through the QA-system to the passage retrieval component.
+Previous experiments have shown that a segmentation of the corpus into paragraphs is most efficient for information retrieval (IR) performance in QA.
 Hence, IR passes relevant paragraphs to subsequent modules for extracting the actual answers from these text passages.

 The final processing stage in our QA-system is answer extraction and selection.
-The input to this component is a set of paragraph IDs, either provided by QATAR or by the IR system.
+The input to this component is a set of paragraph IDs, either provided by Qatar or by the IR system.
 We then retrieve all sentences from the text collection included in these paragraphs.
 For questions that are answered by means of table look-up, the tables provide an exact answer string.
-In this case the context is used only for ranking the answers.
+In this case the context is used for ranking the answers.
 For other questions, answer strings have to be extracted from the paragraphs returned by IR.
-The features that are used to rank the extracted answers will be explained in detail below.
+Several features are used to rank the extracted answers which will be explained in detail further down.
 Finally, the answer ranked first is returned to the user.
+The following section includes detailed description of each of the components mentioned above.